twolodzko/gosch/README.md

 - `(load path)` reads and executes the code from *path* and returns the result of last expression in the file.
 - You can run `(debug #t/#f)` to turn debug mode on and off.
 In debug mode, all the evaluated expressions and their enclosing environments are printed.
+- There's also an extra feature: `(go func list)` is a parallel map function that runs `(func x)` for each element of the *list*.
+The result would appear in random order.
+There is also an overhead for the parallelization.
+It ignores errors, when `(func x)` returns an error, it will return `<nil>` for the evaluation.
+It assumes pure functions, so it can panic when using things like `set!`.

 Comments begin with `;` and everything that follows, from the semicolon until the end of the line, is ignored.